symfony/symfony/src/Symfony/Component/OptionsResolver/README.md

         'age' => 30,
     ));

-Options can be added or changed in subclasses by overriding the `configure`
+Options can be added or changed in subclasses by overriding the `setDefaultOptions`
 method:

     use Symfony\Component\OptionsResolver\OptionsResolver;